Rohitsharma2110/Generating_Express_Server/README.md

   1. open the directory where you have stored 'server_script.py' and 'nodes_info.json' files.
   2. open command prompt or open this directory in vs code.

-          --- Note : python must be installed in this directory.
+          --- Note : python must be installed in this directory. if not then first download and install python from 'https://www.python.org/downloads/'.
+After this setup environmental variables for python.
+          --- python version : 3.11 or higher

   4. fill the 'json' and 'output' path arguments and run this command ==>